I'm a dedicated Jack Russell lover who's trained, hand-raised, bred, and bought Jack Russells.

 All Jack Russell Terrier (JRT) owners know that these little dogs come with some drawbacks.
-But are Jack Russell problem behaviors just something we have to live with?
+But are JRT problem behaviors just something we have to live with?
 The truth is that many behavioral problems have very simple solutions.

 Barking is a completely natural habit for a dog, and Jack Russells tend to be a bit noisier than most breeds.
 But there are times when barking just isn’t appropriate, so for your own sake and the sake of your neighbours, you need to get this under control.

 The first thing you need to do is determine why the dog is barking in the first place.
-The biggest reason that Jack Russells bark are because of boredom or anxiety.
+The two biggest reasons that Jack Russells bark are because of boredom or anxiety:

-Anxiety is a little harder to deal with.
-If there is something in the environment which is intimidating your dog – a neighbor’s dog, for example – you can block it from view with curtains or fencing.
+- Anxiety is a little harder to deal with.
+If there is something in the environment that is intimidating to your dog – a neighbor’s dog, for example – you can block it from view with curtains or fencing.
 If the anxiety is the result of being separated from you, the proper treatment is to gradually get your dog used to being alone.
 Leave it for very short periods at first, then come back with a reward.
 Slowly increase the amount of time that you leave the dog alone.